dennerbocardi/card_categorizer/README.md

 - Evaluate the mdodels;
 - Save the most evaluated model;

-At the end of the projec we must have a good cart categorizer.
+At the end of the project we must have a good card categorizer.
 Right now the only model I built was the KNN, in a next update I will perfmorm and evaluate the XGBoost.

 ## Project Struture
 We have a preprocessing notebook to explore and clean the raw dataset.
 We save this cleaned dataset on the *'datasets'* folder as a *.csv* file, both of them in the *'src'* folder.<br>